mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } Credential;
 ~~~

-A BasicCredential is a raw, unauthenticated assertion of an identity/key
+A BasicCredential is a bare assertion of an identity, without any additional
-binding.
-The format of the key in the `public_key` field is defined by the
+information.
+The format of the encoded identity is defined by the application.
-relevant ciphersuite: the group ciphersuite for a credential in a leaf node of a
-ratchet tree or the KeyPackage ciphersuite for a credential in a KeyPackage
-object.
-For ciphersuites using Ed25519 or Ed448 signature schemes, the public
-key is in the format specified in {{?RFC8032}}.
-For ciphersuites using ECDSA with
-the NIST curves (P-256, P-384, or P-521), the public key is the output of the uncompressed
-Elliptic-Curve-Point-to-Octet-String conversion according to {{SECG}}.

 For an X.509 credential, each entry in the chain represents a single DER-encoded
 X.509 certificate.
-The chain is ordered such that the first entry (chain[0])
+The chain is ordered such that the first entry (chain[0]) is
-is the end-entity certificate and each subsequent certificate in the chain
+the end-entity certificate and each subsequent certificate in the chain MUST be
-MUST be the issuer of the previous certificate.
-The algorithm for the
+the issuer of the previous certificate.
+The public key encoded in the
-`public_key` in the end-entity certificate MUST match the relevant
+`subjectPublicKeyInfo` of the end-entity certificate MUST be identical to the
-ciphersuite.
+`signature_key` in the LeafNode containing this credential.

 The signatures used in this document are encoded as specified in {{!RFC8446}}.
 In particular, ECDSA signatures are DER-encoded and EdDSA signatures are defined